baluksoftcs/laravel-cashier-stripe/README.md

     php artisan serve

-Note: once server started the application can be accessed through url: http://127.0.0.1:8000 in browser.
+Note: Once server started the application can be accessed through url: http://127.0.0.1:8000 in browser.

 ### This application includes the following Laravel features:
 1. UI Bootstrap with in-built auth.